4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
 Revision C3 is mostly tested and works.
 Please read release notes for specific release before manufacturing.
 I've added the pre-release of revision D with updated split space layout.
-I will up the routing a bit, but funcitonally, the pre-release will be identical to the final release.
+I will clean up the routing a bit, but funcitonally, the pre-release will be identical to the final release.
 Files are still untested, so use at your own risk, untill it's been verified.

 ## Software:
 - Link to zmk-fork: https://github.com/4pplet/zmk